Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

 - Understand the relative importance of different market factors
 - Make more informed trading and risk management decisions

+### 10. Hybrid Retrieval System

+This module provides:
+- Advanced search capabilities for market intelligence
+- Combined semantic and keyword search
+- Configurable weighting between search methods
+- Metadata filtering for precise results
+- Reranking for improved relevance

+**Step-by-Step Usage**:

+1. Navigate to the Hybrid Retrieval module
+2. Enter your query in the search box
+3. Adjust the weights between semantic and keyword search if needed
+4. Set any metadata filters (date range, source, topic)
+5. Click "Search" to retrieve relevant information
+6. Review the results and their relevance scores
+7. Click on any result to see the full document

+**Key Features**:
+- **Hybrid Search**:
+  - Semantic search using vector embeddings
+  - Keyword search using traditional indexing
+  - Configurable weighting between methods
+  - Reranking for improved relevance

+- **Metadata Filtering**:
+  - Date range filtering
+  - Source filtering (news, reports, etc.)
+  - Topic filtering (crude oil, natural gas, etc.)
+  - Combination of multiple filters

+**Best Practice**:
+- Formulate clear, specific queries for best results
+- Adjust weights based on your search needs (more semantic for conceptual searches, more keyword for specific terms)
+- Use metadata filters to narrow down results
+- Enable reranking for more relevant results
+- Review multiple results to get comprehensive information

+### 11. Market Report Generator

+This module provides:
+- Automated generation of comprehensive market reports
+- Data visualizations for price trends and forecasts
+- Risk assessment with heatmaps and metrics
+- Trading signals based on technical indicators
+- Customizable report templates

+**Step-by-Step Usage**:

+1. Navigate to the Market Report Generator module
+2. Select the commodities to include in the report
+3. Set the date range and forecast horizon
+4. Choose the report template and output format
+5. Click "Generate Report" to create the report
+6. View the report in your browser or download it
+7. Share the report with stakeholders

+**Key Features**:
+- **Report Components**:
+  - Executive summary with key insights
+  - Price trend analysis with visualizations
+  - Price forecasts with confidence intervals
+  - Risk assessment with metrics and heatmaps
+  - Trading signals based on technical indicators
+  - Market insights and recommendations

+- **Customization Options**:
+  - Template selection
+  - Commodity selection
+  - Date range adjustment
+  - Output format (HTML, PDF)
+  - Visualization styles

+**Best Practice**:
+- Generate reports on a regular schedule (daily, weekly)
+- Customize templates to focus on your areas of interest
+- Include multiple commodities for comparative analysis
+- Share reports with stakeholders in their preferred format
+- Archive reports for historical trend analysis

+### 12. Online Learning Framework

+This module provides:
+- Continuous model improvement with new data
+- Model registry for version management
+- Evaluation metrics for model comparison
+- Drift detection integration
+- Automated model retraining

+**Step-by-Step Usage**:

+1. Navigate to the Online Learning module
+2. Select the commodities and model types to update
+3. Set the update frequency and drift threshold
+4. Enable or disable auto-update
+5. Click "Run Update" to check for drift and update models
+6. Review the update results and performance metrics
+7. Compare model versions in the model registry

+**Key Features**:
+- **Model Registry**:
+  - Version management for all models
+  - Performance metrics tracking
+  - Model metadata storage
+  - Active model designation

+- **Evaluation Metrics**:
+  - MAE, MSE, RMSE, R², MAPE
+  - Direction accuracy
+  - Performance comparison between versions
+  - Improvement calculation

+- **Update Configuration**:
+  - Update frequency (hourly, daily, weekly)
+  - Drift threshold adjustment
+  - Improvement threshold for model updates
+  - Auto-update toggle

+**Best Practice**:
+- Configure update frequency based on market volatility
+- Set appropriate drift thresholds for different commodities
+- Review model performance metrics regularly
+- Use the model registry to compare different versions
+- Enable auto-update for continuous improvement

 **Step-by-Step Usage**:

 1. Navigate to the Predictive Analytics module